brqiankun/Lidar_AI_Solution/libraries/3DSparseConvolution/README.md

   - SpatiallySparseConvolution and SubmanifoldSparseConvolution.
 - Supported properties of SparseConvolution:
   - activation, kernel_size, dilation, stride, padding, rulebook, subm, output_bound, precision and output_precision.

+### spconv
+Can other networks that use Spconv, such as VoxelRCNN, also use NV spconv scn for TensorRT acceleration？<br>
+It is building the execution graph by ONNX.
+So you need to refer to the ONNX export script provided [here](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/blob/master/CUDA-BEVFusion/qat/export-scn.py), and then You can use it anywhere.

+算子融合spconv bn relu进行融合？？？